Health Savings Account

 |Are not claimed as a dependent on someone else’s tax return.|

 Contributions to your HSA can be made by you, your employer or both.
 However, the total contributions are limited annually.
-Contributions for 2017 on individual coverage currently may not exceed $3,400 annually while contributions on family coverage may not exceed $6,750.
-Contributions for 2018 on individual coverage may not exceed $3,450 annually while contributions on family coverage may not exceed $6,850.
+Contributions for 2018 on individual coverage may not exceed $3,450 annually while contributions on family coverage may not exceed $6,900.
 These numbers are released by the IRS yearly.

 Health Savings Account Rates